Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Surface tension calculations

-We look for static solutions to the equations of motion generated by this Hamiltonian, allowing us to describe the various interfaces at rest, as appropriate at the moment of bubble nucleation.
+We look for static solutions to the equations of motion generated by the effective Hamiltonian~\eqref{eq:hamiltonian-time-averaged}, allowing us to describe the various interfaces shown in Fig.~\ref{fig:contact-angle} at rest, as appropriate at the moment of bubble nucleation.
 We therefore set

 It is convenient to write the atomic fields as